hanamant1828-max/SpaManagement_AN/replit.md

 This is a comprehensive spa management system built with Flask that provides complete business management functionality for spa and wellness centers.
 The system includes modules for staff management, customer management, booking systems, inventory control, billing, and reporting.

 ## Recent Changes
-- **2025-09-22**: Successfully imported GitHub project to Replit environment
+- **2025-09-24**: Successfully set up project in Replit environment
+- **2025-09-24**: Installed all Python dependencies via pip package manager
-- **2025-09-22**: Configured PostgreSQL database integration
+- **2025-09-24**: Configured SQLite database for development (workspace.db)
-- **2025-09-22**: Set up Flask development server on port 5000 with proper host configuration
+- **2025-09-24**: Set up Flask development server on port 5000 with webview output
-- **2025-09-22**: Configured deployment settings for production using Gunicorn
+- **2025-09-24**: Configured deployment settings for production using Gunicorn
-- **2025-09-22**: All modules successfully loading and application running
+- **2025-09-24**: All modules successfully loading and application running
+- **2025-09-24**: Verified frontend accessibility through Replit proxy

 ## Project Architecture